 Even in cases where the vendors and suppliers will be willing to help troubleshoot, they often charge extra when working on outdated equipment.
 They may charge for extended coverage or have a high hourly rate when working on this type of thing.
 Regardless of the details, you will almost always end up paying significantly more for the technical help that is needed when there are issues on old equipment.

 More Headaches to Come

 These just a few of the many issues that companies experience when they don’t keep up with standard hardware refresh strategies.
-While it can be tempting to put off new hardware purchases, in the end it is most cost efficient to continually update and replace your equipment.
+It can be tempting to put off new hardware purchases.
+However, in the end it is most cost efficient to continually update and replace your equipment.